This post contains affiliate links for your convenience. View our full disclosure policy here.

 Every day we have a snack time in class.
 While my kids can’t tell time yet, they sure know when snack time is coming!
 If we are even a few minutes off our routine, they are definitely asking me about it.
-Sometimes it is fun to incorporate a snack into other parts of our day as well.
-This fish cracker color patterns activity is perfect for math time and is a fun (and tasty!) way to work on patterning with your kids!
+Sometimes it is fun to incorporate a snack into our learning as well.
+This free Fish Cracker Color Patterns Activity is perfect for math time and is a fun (and tasty!) way to work on patterning with your kids!

 Fish Cracker Color Patterns